BenoitMC/minifeed.rails/README.md

 - No file storage
 - No extra process for running jobs
 - No blockchain
-- No 3 weeks old JS framework (just a few lines of good old jQuery)
+- No 3 weeks old JS framework

 By default (it can be changed in `config/minifeed.rb`) feeds are imported in background of the server process using [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler)